Beyond Quantity: Distribution-Aware Labeling for Visual Grounding: More Experiments on REC

 \section{More Experiments on REC}

-We further evaluate our method on REC tasks using a broader set of models, including TranVG, MDETR, SeqTR, and SimVG-DB, across three benchmark datasets: RefCOCO, RefCOCO+, and RefCOCOg.
+We further evaluate our method on REC tasks using a broader set of models, including TranVG, MDETR, SeqTR, SimVG-DB, Grounding DINO and Qwen2.5-VL-7B, across three benchmark datasets: RefCOCO, RefCOCO+, and RefCOCOg.
 As shown in Table \ref{tab:appendix}, incorporating high-quality pseudo labels as additional training data significantly enhances grounding performance across all models.
-Specifically, our method achieves an average improvement of +2.24\% for TranVG, +2.88\% for MDETR, +2.31\% for SeqTR, and +2.17\% for SimVG-DB.
+Specifically, our method achieves an average improvement of +2.24\% for TranVG, +2.88\% for MDETR, +2.31\% for SeqTR, +2.60\% for SimVG-DB, +0.97\% for Grounding DINO, and +1.27\% for Qwen2.5-VL.
 These consistent improvements across diverse model architectures demonstrate the strong generalization ability and effectiveness of our approach.